top of page

 Order your Malebox kit

-Order a Malebox fertility testing kit to your home with Royal Mail Track 24.
+Order a Malebox home to lab fertility testing kit to your home with Royal Mail Track 24.

 At home sample collection